micmejia/bible-dump/AMPC/Mark/Mark 13.md

-And you will be hated _and_ detested by everybody for My name's sake, but he who patiently perseveres _and_ endures to the end will be saved ([^i]made a partaker of the salvation by Christ, and delivered [^j]from spiritual death).
+And you will be hated _and_ detested by everybody for My name's sake, but he who patiently perseveres _and_ endures to the end will be saved (made a partaker of the salvation by Christ, and delivered from spiritual death).